SamvathnaEm/labreport3/main.md

         Hungerford thought that work in the ED needed a higher priority proposed recommendations, Hungerford asked if they had general
 ```

-When we run ```grep -h``` on ```DraftRecom-PDF.txt``` in the ```government/Alcohol_Problems``` directory, it searches for the occurrences of the word **"Hungerford"** and prints out the matched lines that contain that word without displaying any other information like filenames.
+Within the example above, the command ```grep -h``` searches for the word **"Hungerford"** in the ```DraftRecom-PDF.txt``` file, which is located in the ```government/Alcohol_Problems``` directory, and prints out the matched lines that contain that word without displaying any other information like filenames.
 It is useful because it only displays the lines containing the word we want to find within the text file without displaying any other information.

 ```
 DELL@DESKTOP-A31SQJ0 MINGW64 ~/Documents/GitHub/lab4/docsearch/technical (main)